 Sales prospecting is hard.
-Anyone who uses a conversion funnel to find prospects knows that every closed deal requires dozens of sales calls to new B2B contacts.
+Anyone who uses a conversion funnel to find prospects knows that every closed deal requires dozens of sales calls to new B2B prospects.

-Multiply the number of sales calls for every new customer by your sales target, and you’ll realize that your sales reps need hundreds or even thousands of new contact details every month.
+Multiply the number of sales calls for every new customer by your sales target, and you’ll realize that your BDRs need to source hundreds or even thousands of new prospect details every month.

-Looking up your ideal customers and key decision-makers manually would take too much time.
+Looking for your ideal customers and the right decision-makers manually takes too much time.
 That’s why you need a sales intelligence platform — to enable your sales professionals to focus on what they do best, which is selling rather than industry research.

-Two examples of enterprise sales intelligence tools that many sales and marketing teams rely on are LinkedIn Sales Navigator and ZoomInfo.
+Two of the most used enterprise sales intelligence tools by sales and marketing teams are LinkedIn Sales Navigator and ZoomInfo.

-Let’s explore how ZoomInfo vs. Sales Navigator works for company intelligence data and which one would suit your goals better.
+Let’s explore how ZoomInfo vs. Sales Navigator compare for company intelligence data and which one would suit your goals better.

-How LinkedIn Sales Navigator Works for B2B Companies
+The Power of LinkedIn Sales Navigator for B2B Companies

-Sales Navigator makes it easy to target the right buyers and personally reach out to nearly any professional in any industry.
+Sales Navigator makes it easy to find prospective companies within your industry and personally reach out to nearly any professional in any department.

-You start with advanced search that can help you narrow results by geographical area, industry, company size, title, seniority, and much more.
-You can also save the search criteria for later use and even share it with others on your team.
+The process starts with advanced search that can help you narrow results by geographical area, industry, company size, title, and seniority.
+Then you can reach out directly or save the search criteria for later use and share it with your team.

-Based on your target accounts, LinkedIn would suggest potential leads to go after, which you can quickly save to your CRM or follow on LinkedIn for updates to be able to start conversations with relevant messages.
+Based on your target accounts, LinkedIn Sales Navigator proactively suggests potential leads to go after, which you can quickly save to your CRM or follow on LinkedIn for updates to be able to spark conversations with relevant messages.

-The platform also allows you to create and export lists of prospects for future marketing campaigns.
+In addition, the platform allows you to create and export lists of prospects for future marketing and sales campaigns.

-Overall, LinkedIn Sales Navigator works extremely well when you already know the decision-maker you need to reach out to.
-Its massive user base and the ability to send direct messages are unparalleled in the sales world.
+LinkedIn Sales Navigator is perfect for situations when you know who the decision-maker is and what company they work for.
+Its massive user base and the ability to send direct messages creates unparalleled opportunities in the sales world.